 You can use the funds from the line of credit for any reason.
 There is no limitation on the use of the funds.
 The rates on those loans range from 4% to 6%, which is much lower than most traditional law firm lenders.

-If you’re intrigued by the idea of deferring contingent legal fees to future tax years — but you’ve been worried about not being able to access your funds, don’t let that worry hold you back.
-We’re happy to discuss how these lines of credit work in practice and to explore if deferring legal fees makes sense for you and your practice.
+If you’re intrigued by the idea of deferring contingent legal fees to future tax years but you’ve been worried about not being able to access your funds, don’t let that worry hold you back.
+Give us a call — we’re happy to discuss how these lines of credit work in practice and to explore if deferring legal fees makes sense for you and your practice.